Twitch0125/Twitch0125.github.io/content/resume.md

 Worked on Loan Management and Loan Origination systems.

+- Served as our resident Vue expert
-- Migrated our codebase from vue-cli + Jest to Vite + Vitest and Typescript
+- Migrated our codebase from vue-cli + Jest to Vite + Vitest and Typescript then to Nuxt 3
 - Lead an effort to modernize the codebase to use idiomatic Vue and Typescript
 - Supported \~10 engineers with using Vue/Typescript
 - Worked with UX Designers to implement a new design system with the Vuetify component library.
-- more to come!
+- Maintained an internal library of Nuxt modules used by several apps.
+- Improved Arivo.com's Core Web Vitals from "Needs Improvement" to "Good"
+- Designed and built a new Payment Portal web app and native wrapper app.

 ::ProseH3